Frigadae/xkcdWebapp/AboutThisProject.md

 Although the XKCD website keeps an archive with the titles displayed.
 It would be nice to search for a comic instead of browsing the archive.
 While numbers are harder to remember than titles, it does make the searching easier.

-## How to start this web app
-This React app requires a backend server to access the API.
-Without it the CORS policy in the browser blocks the fetch requests.

-1. Before starting, run ``npm install`` in the root folder and in ``backend`` folder to install dependencies.
-2. In the ``backend`` folder run command ``node server.js`` using a powershell or terminal window.
-It should run on ``http://localhost:5000/``.
-3. Open a new powershell or terminal window in the root folder and run ``npm start`` to start the webapp.
+## Website link
-4. The React app should now be able to make fetch requests.
-You can now search XKCD comics by number.
+You can access the web application and search up XKCD comics [here](xkcdsearchwebapp.netlify.app/).

 ## Project demo
-You can find a demonstration of the webapp in action [here](https://www.youtube.com/watch?v=v_YiEfR_okA)
+You can find a demonstration of the webapp in action [here](https://www.youtube.com/watch?v=v_YiEfR_okA).

+## Other remarks
+The frontend of the webapp is hosted on Netlify.
+The backend code is written in C# and hosted on Microsoft Azure as serverless functions.

 ## Acknowledgements
 I would like to thank William Samaya from dev.to for showing how to overcome the CORS policy problem.